nuwanpofficial/swscm-eks-assignment/eks-proj/README.md

 ### Cluster Access Configuration

 To grant cluster access to users or roles, modify the following placeholders in `eks_proj/eks_proj_stack.py`:
-- For IAM users: Replace `USERNAME` with the actual IAM username
+- For IAM users: Replace `USERNAME` with the actual IAM username and uncomment lines 76 - 81
-- For IAM roles: Replace `ROLENAME` with the actual IAM role name
+- For IAM roles: Replace `ROLENAME` with the actual IAM role name and uncomment lines 84 - 89

 You can modify the environment directly in the CDK stack code by updating the `string_value` parameter in `eks_proj/eks_proj_stack.py`:
 ```python